1299 β 1922 CE

 The late summer air hung heavy over the Ottoman siege camp, thick with gunpowder smoke and the metallic tang of blood.
 Inside the grand imperial tent, physician...

-The summer sun beat down mercilessly on the Hungarian plain near MohΓ‘cs.
-Twenty-year-old King Louis II of Hungary, encased in heavy plate armor, sat astride his...
+The summer sun beat down on the Hungarian plain near MohΓ‘cs.
+Twenty-year-old King Louis II, encased in heavy plate armor, sat astride his warhorse and surveyed ...

-The first rays of sunlight crept over the ancient walls of Baghdad, casting long shadows across the Tigris River on a crisp morning in December 1534.
-Sultan Sul...
+The first rays of sunlight crept over the ancient walls of Baghdad on a crisp morning in December 1534, casting long shadows across the Tigris.
+Sultan Suleiman ...

 The Young Turk Revolution